Lycian Way 10 Days Hike

 Distance: 15 km / 9 miles

-The route starting from the ancient city of Sidyma passes through the village of Belcegiz and continues towards Gavurağılı, following an impressive trail that descends from the mountainsides to sea level.
-While descending from Belcegiz to Gavurağılı, we continue walking accompanied by panoramic sea views seen from the mountainsides.
-This is a moderately difficult trail.
-Since water sources are limited along the way, we recommend carrying enough water and appropriate equipment.
+The route starting from the ancient city of Sidyma passes through the village of Belcegiz and continues toward Gavurağılı, following an impressive trail that descends from the mountains to sea level.
+As you walk from Belcegiz down to Gavurağılı, you’re accompanied by panoramic sea views stretching along the coastline.
+This is a moderately difficult trail, and since water sources are limited, it’s important to carry enough water and have suitable hiking equipment.

 Örnek Resim The acropolis of Sidyma is located on a two-part hill north of Dodurga Neighborhood.
 The acropolis is surrounded by walls 365 meters long and up to 3 meters high depending on the terrain.
 On the east, a polygonal-shaped gate and a watchtower attract attention.